wildlyinaccurate/plait/docs/API/App.md

 Wraps a dispatcher so that any dispatched actions are instead forwarded to the given action.
 The given action will be annotated with the `$fwdAction` property, containing the originally dispatched action.

 This function is generally used to create a dispatch function which will be passed to the `view` function of child components.
-It allows the parent component to forward the child component's actions to its own `update` funciton.
+It allows the parent component to forward the child component's actions to its own `update` function.

 #### Arguments